-This is the third and, for now at least, final instalment in our trilogy of beer epiphanies from famous Wellington beer personalities.
 This week, we feature brewer and bar tender Lester Dunn and ParrotDog founder and beer sculptor Matt Kristofski.
 Each kindly answered our deliberately vague question – “when and how did you become a fan of craft beer?”

 First up was Lester Dunn, a former brewery technician at Mac’s (Wellington Waterfront), soon to be brewer at the Fork & Brewer and currently strutting his stuff behind the bar at the Fork.
 While he is allegedly no relation to the legendary Donald “Duck” Dunn, a member of the band in the Blues Brothers movie, rumours regarding his startling resemblance to Corporal Willie Apiata VC have proved harder to shake.
 Over a few quiet ales, Lester told this humble scribe the story of his beer journey: